Chalcedonian schism: Acacian Schism

 Around this time, Severus of Antioch was becoming the main spokesman of the anti-Chalcedonians.
 He was a convert from paganism, a brilliant theologian and an extremely prolific writer (Note: Severus' extant writings alone take up six volumes of the Patrologia Graeca, while every other Byzantine writer between 451 and 553 combined has only one.) educated in rhetoric, Greek, philosophy and law.
 In 509, he was expelled from Antioch by Chalcedonians, and took refuge in Constantinople.
 There, he wrote a typos, circulated by Anastasius, that presented itself as an interpretation of the Henotikon, but condemned Chalcedon and Leo's Tome.
 He also promoted the theopaschite addition to the Trisagion.
 When it was chanted for the first time at the Great Church in 512, Chalcedonians rioted, overthrew statues of Anastasius, and violently attacked Miaphysites.
 Anastasius calmed them by appearing before the crowds at the Hippodrome in mourning clothes and without his crown, and offering to resign as emperor.

 Also in 512, the Miaphysites secured Severus' ordination as Patriarch of Antioch.
 Anastasius, who hoped to use the Henotikon to bridge Chalcedonians and Miaphysites, was frustrated by Severus' persistent attempts to make it an anti-Chalcedonian document.
 By the time Anastasius died in 518, it was clear that the Henotikon had failed to live up to its name, which means "unifier".
 The next emperor, Justin I, therefore abandoned it, restored Chalcedon, and expelled Miaphysite bishops (including Severus) from every province except Egypt.
 He and his two consuls, Vitalian and Justinian, sought reunion with Rome at any cost.
 Pope Hormisdas sent them the Libellus Hormisdae, a list people Rome wanted condemned that included Acacius, his four successors, and the emperors Zeno and Anastasius.
 The patriarch John signed it on 28 March 519, ending the Acacian Schism.

 Beginning from about 520, Julian of Halicarnassus claimed that Christ's body was incorruptible since his Incarnation, and that therefore his humanity was different to ours.
 Severus corrected him, arguing that Christ's body only became incorruptible following his Resurrection.
-Julian responded with insults, and soon the Miaphysite movement was divided between Severans and Julianists (who were also known as Aphthartodocetae).
+Julian responded with insults, and soon the Miaphysite movement was divided between Severians and Julianists (who were also known as Aphthartodocetae).
 From then on, Severus had to fight on two fronts: on one side against the Chalcedonians, and on the other against the Aphthartodocetae.